Is My Loved One Depressed or Manipulative?

 Manipulation is about control.
 When someone is said to be manipulative, they are usually being accused of altering situations so that they have the upper hand and do not take any responsibility for their actions.
 The manipulative individual works very hard to get what they want through the use of threats, emotional coercion, or inducing guilt.

 I think we can all pull out examples from our lives of manipulative behavior either from our loved ones or even our own ways of manipulating.
-We are all human and I think everyone is capable of such behaviors at one point or another to some degree.
+We are all human, and I think everyone is capable of such behaviors at one point or another to some degree.
 My view of manipulative behavior is that the person has not learned how to get what they want in a socially appropriate way.
 They may feel powerless to get their needs met so they use manipulation because it works for them.
-But of course, in the end such behaviors only serve to alienate the individual and create anger and resentment for any of their victims.
+But of course, in the end, such behaviors only serve to alienate the individual and create anger and resentment for any of their victims.

 Playing the victim

 Always being the martyr

 Using guilt trips to make people feel bad for them

 Blaming others for all their problems

 Not assuming any responsibility for their actions

 Taking no action to get well despite asking for help

 Sucking up to others or saying insincere things

 Always having to be the focus of attention despite others having needs

-I did this with one friend who would repeatedly ask for help for her problems but then never take any action to resolve any of them.
-Finally after the umpteenth time of sharing ideas of what she could do, I said, "I am no longer going to give any suggestions because you never act on any of them."
+I did this with one friend who would repeatedly ask for help for her problems but then never took any action to resolve any of them.
+Finally, after the umpteenth time of sharing ideas of what she could do, I said, "I am no longer going to give any suggestions because you never act on any of them."
 It woke her up to the fact that she was caught in this cycle of talking about problems but never taking action.
-My assertiveness was probably the best thing I had done for her above and beyond all my reactive advice.
+My assertiveness was probably the best thing I had done for her, above and beyond all my reactive advice.